Skip to main content

 The maximum file size is 10 GB per file.
 Contact support if you need to process larger files.

 Yes.
-Biomni supports gzip-compressed files (.gz) for sequences and other large files.
+Biomni Lab supports gzip-compressed files (.gz) for sequences and other large files.
 This is recommended for FASTQ files to save upload time and storage space.

 Analysis & Tools